tloen/ericjwang/_posts/2019-03-07-whats-Kikofri.md

 ### Other Important information...

 ...usually resides [**HERE**](https://github.com/kxxvii/Kikofri/tree/master),
-but a few clarifications would be in order:
+there are comments in the source files too, but a few clarifications would be in order:

 #### `_includes`